asimay/P2-Unscented-Kalman-Filter-Project/README.md

 The goals / steps of this project are the following:

-* Utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+* Utilize Unscented kalman filter and  based on the CTRV motion model to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

 [//]: # (Image References)
-[image1]: ./images/1.png
+[image1]: ./outputs/1.png
-[image2]: ./images/onlyradar.png
+[image2]: ./outputs/onlyradar.png
-[image3]: ./images/onlylaser.png
+[image3]: ./outputs/onlylaser.png
-[image4]: ./images/dataset2test.png
+[image4]: ./outputs/dataset2test.png
-[image5]: ./images/noise13.png
+[image5]: ./outputs/noise13.png

 Final result: